Aerele/aerele-in/content/about.md

 ---
 title: 'About'
 menu: 'main'
+intro_image: images/undraw_invest_88iw.svg
+intro_image_absolute: false
+intro_image_hide_on_mobile: false
 ---

 We at Aerele Technologies are focused in helping the business leaders to spend all their mind-space in improving and taking their business to new heights.
-The rest on the technology part should be on us.
+The rest of the technology part should be on us.

-All we brainstrom during the breaks are the options that we can add or improve which shall help the business owners to get the most benefit out of the solutions provided by us.
+All we brainstorm during the breaks are the options that we can add or improve which shall help the business owners to get the most benefit out of the solutions provided by us.